omaksolutions/slick-popup/readme.txt

 = I have a doubt, what should I do? =

 For any doubts or queries, please read our F.A.Q section.
-If it doesn't come out to be helpful, you can contact support at: poke@slickpopup.com
+If it doesn't come out to be helpful, you can contact support at poke@slickpopup.com

 == Screenshots ==